vpand/icpp-reference/README.md

-# icpp-reference
+# ICPP-Reference - C++ standard library reference
-An icpp module of the C++ standard library reference.
+An icpp module of the C++ standard library reference and execution.